 - HST 400-449 CUE: Reading Seminar in History 1 course unit - HST 450-499 CUE: Research Seminar in History 1 course unit - Seven additional courses in history, no more than one of which may be at the 100 level.
-Students may take courses in any of the following areas of study: Africa, East Asia, Europe, Latin America & Caribbean, Middle East, United States, but must complete at least one course in United States, one course in European, and one course in an additional world region.
+Students may take courses in any of the following areas of study: Africa, East Asia, Europe, Latin America & Caribbean, Middle East, United States.
+Of these seven courses, students must complete at least one course in United States, one course in European, and one course in an additional world region.
 At least one of the seven courses must have content whose focus is primarily in the pre-Modern era.
+Pre-Modern courses are labeled as such in the Course Catalog.
+A course may count both for the geographic distribution and the pre-Modern requirement.
 Minor Requirements To declare and remain in good standing in the History minor a student must achieve and maintain at least a 2.00 grade point average in all courses required for the minor.
 Required Courses: